-If the student hesitates for 3 seconds on any item, score the item as incorrect by drawing a slash ( $\checkmark$ ), and provide the answer.
+If the student hesitates for 3 seconds on any item, score the item as incorrect by drawing a slash (/), and provide the answer.
 If providing the answer does not prompt the student to continue, say Keep going.

-- If the student points to the box, say Say the number. - If the student stops and it is not a hesitation on a specific item, say Keep going. - If the student loses his/her place, point.
+- If the student points to the box, say Say the number. - If the student stops and it is not a hesitation on a specific item, say Keep going. - If the student appears confused about where to go next, point.